 Immigration law is a complex and nuanced legal subject.
-Historically, same sex couples did not and could not obtain the same immigration rights as opposite sex couples.
-However, following the United States Supreme Court’s decision finding the Federal Defense of Marriage Act to be unconstitutional, President Barack Obama instructed the US Citizenship and Immigration Services (USCIS) to treat same sex couple immigration applications the same as opposite sex couples.
-Same sex couples will not face discrimination from the immigration officials if they apply to immigrate to the United States.
+Historically, same-sex couples did not and could not obtain the same immigration rights as opposite-sex couples.
+However, following the United States Supreme Court’s decision finding the Federal Defense of Marriage Act to be unconstitutional, President Barack Obama instructed the US Citizenship and Immigration Services (USCIS) to treat same-sex couple immigration applications the same as opposite-sex couples.
+Same-sex couples will not face discrimination from immigration officials if they apply to immigrate to the United States.

 There are some notable changes in eligibility for spouses.
-Under current guidelines, not only can opposite sex spouses be eligible to accompany their spouse into the United States in certain situations, but same sex spouses are also able to do so.
-Important examples include instances in which an alien seeks to qualify as a spouse accompanying a family-sponsored immigrant, a refugee, or an employment-based immigrant.
+Under current guidelines, not only can opposite-sex spouses be eligible to accompany their spouse into the United States in certain situations, but same-sex spouses are also able to do so.
+Important examples include instances in which a person seeks to qualify as a spouse accompanying a family-sponsored immigrant, a refugee, or an employment-based immigrant.

-Individuals with children, extended family members, or other special circumstances may wish to consult an attorney in order to make sure that they file the appropriate applications in a timely fashion to ensure that your applications are reviewed in the best light possible.
-Whether you are applying for residency as an opposite sex couple or same sex couple relationship or another immigration status, you can expect equal and fair treatment by USCIS.
+Individuals with children, extended family members, or other special circumstances may wish to consult an experienced immigration attorney at JRQ in order to make sure that they file the appropriate applications in a timely fashion to ensure that your applications are reviewed in the best light possible.
+Whether you are applying for residency as an opposite-sex couple or same-sex couple relationship or another immigration status, you can expect equal and fair treatment by USCIS.

 Contact an Experienced Immigration Attorney at JRQ & Associates Now